rolling-scopes-school/tasks/tasks/christmas-shop/christmas-shop.md

 - Log in to [Figma](https://www.figma.com/);
 - Open the layout;
-- On the top panel, click on the arrow next to the layout name, and select the option "Duplicate to your drafts";
+- On the left panel, click on the arrow next to the layout name, and select the option "Duplicate to your drafts";
 - At the top left, open the settings, and choose "Back to files";
-- Open the copy of the layout with the label "In Drafts".
+- Open the copy of the layout with the label "Drafts".

 ## Code quality recommendations